 Hargreave Hale AIM VCT 1 & 2

-These offers are looking to raise £10 million into Hargreave Hale AIM VCT 1 (HH1) and £10 million into Hargreave Hale AIM VCT 2 (HH2).
+These offers are looking to raise £10 million into Hargreave Hale AIM VCT 1 (HH1) and £10 million into Hargreave Hale AIM VCT 2 (HH2), with the option of a £5 million over-allotment for each.
 The minimum investment is £5,000 and can be split across both, subject to a minimum of £2,500 per VCT.
 HH1 has 70 qualifying holdings and HH2 63.

 - Well-resourced investment team headed by renowned manager Giles Hargreave